jyterencekim/jyterencekim.github.io/_posts/dev/2022-08-08-software-engineer-developers-at-companies.md

 title: '(Software) Engineers and developers at companies'
 ---

-Software engineers/developers, just like any _workers_, must strive to be indispensable for a company to be hired.
+Software engineers anddevelopers, just like any _workers_, must strive to be indispensable for a company to be hired.
 Once hired, though, they have to make themselves--and their work if possible--**replaceable**.
 They are deemed most valuable when they can replace (unnecessary?) human labor with **scalable, automatized, optimized** solutions.

 They can relieve the contradictory (dialectic?) tension between indispensability and replaceability only by becoming a perpetual source of impetus for their company to move forward (in whichever direction),